-The implantation of new teeth is the most effective, state-of-the-art method used for tooth replacement.
-Patients can acquire new teeth that are similarly-looking and almost as strong as their natural ones.
-However, even this method cannot be effective if the jaw bones are not suitable to be carriers of the artificial roots.
+The implantation of new teeth is the most effective, state-of-the-art method of tooth replacement.
+Patients can acquire new teeth that look like natural teeth and are almost as strong.
+However, even this method cannot be effective if the jawbones are not suitable to host the artificial roots.
 In this case, dental experts apply jaw bone augmentation procedures.

 This article offers an overview of the following topics: